Chrysler New Yorker: 1938–1942

 Lightly redesigned bodies were introduced for 1941, with the business coupe now being a three-window design.
-The bodies were all marginally wider and lower, with increased glass surface.
-Another new model was the Town Sedan with the rear doors having the hinges at the forward edge of the doors.
-This year, the Vacamatic was made available, although unlike the version sold on six-cylinder models, the Saratoga/New Yorker version was a three-speed transmission with overdrive called "Cruise and Climb".
+The bodies were all marginally wider and lower, with increased glass surfaces.
+Another new model was the Town Sedan with the rear doors hinged at the forward edge of the doors.
+This year, the Vacamatic was made available.
+However, unlike the version sold on six-cylinder models, the Saratoga/New Yorker version was a three-speed transmission with overdrive called "Cruise and Climb".

-With America entering World War II on 11 December 1941, all automobile production came to an end at the beginning of February 1942.
-Thus, the 1942 model year was roughly half the normal length.
+With America entering World War II on 11 December 1941, all automobile production ended at the beginning of February 1942.
+Thus, the 1942 model year was roughly half the usual length.
 Cars built after December 1941 had blackout trim.
-The 1942s were quite modern, of a design which was heralding the post-war ponton style with fenders more incorporated into the bodywork.
-The grille consisted of five horizontal chrome bars that wrapped around the front, reaching all the way to the leading edge of the front wheelwell.
-A total of 12,145 New Yorkers of the C36 series were built this year.
+The 1942 Chryslers were relatively modern, with a design that heralded the post-war ponton style with fenders more incorporated into the bodywork.
+The grille consisted of five horizontal chrome bars wrapped around the front, reaching to the leading edge of the front wheelwel A total of 12,145 New Yorkers of the C36 series were built this year.
 Chrysler would produce and experiment with engines for tanks and aircraft during World War II.

 1946–1948

-When production resumed after World War II in 1946, the New Yorker became the top level luxury trim package for Chrysler while the Imperial Crown offered New Yorker levels of luxury with an extended 145 in wheelbase.
-Unlike most car companies, Chrysler did not make major changes with each model year from 1946 through 1948.
-Thus models for 1946 through 1948 Chryslers have the same basic appearance, noted for their die-cast 'harmonica' grille, based on the body introduced with the 1941 models.
+When production resumed after World War II in 1946, the New Yorker became Chrysler's top luxury trim package, while the Imperial Crown offered New Yorker levels of luxury with an extended 145 in wheelbase.
+Unlike most car companies, Chrysler did not make significant changes with each model year from 1946 through 1948.
+Thus, from 1946 through 1948, Chryslers had the same basic appearance, characterized by their die-cast 'harmonica' grille and based on the body introduced with the 1941 models.
 1947 saw a minor redesign in tires, trim, and instrument panel, while the first 1948s were just 1947s with no visible changes.
-Postwar Chryslers continued to offer Fluid Drive, with the New Yorker now offering the true Presto-Matic four-speed semi-automatic transmission.
+Postwar Chryslers continued to offer Fluid Drive, with the New Yorker now offering the Presto-Matic four-speed semi-automatic transmission.